MrSavage009/The-Protein-Restriction-Hoax/README.md

 The finding: Mice subjected to 4% protein diet had life expectancy that was **"marginally significantly prolonged"** —the original authors' phrasing, indicating statistical uncertainty, not a definitive finding【3†L32-L34】.
 Restricted mice were not malnourished.
 However, primary antibody responses were lower in 4% protein-fed mice than in those eating 24% protein diets【3†L36-L38】.

-**The key observation:** Both studies use the **AIN-93G purified diet**—a formulation containing isolated casein, refined cornstarch, dextrin, sucrose, and cellulose—ultra-processed ingredients absent from human whole-food dietary patterns【3†L40-L43】.
-No whole-food ingredients.
-No meat.
-No eggs.
-No vegetables.
+**The key observation:** Both studies used **purified diet**— formulations containing isolated casein, refined cornstarch, dextrin, sucrose, and cellulose—ultra-processed ingredients absent from human whole-food dietary patterns.
+The standard AIN-93G formulation (Reeves et al., 1993), published later, illustrates the same design logic: no whole-food ingredients, no meat, no eggs, no vegetables.

 **The diet is ultra-processed laboratory chow, not a model of what humans would recognize as protein consumption.**